The Importance Of Life

 With this understanding, we can let go of self centeredness and practice selflessness with our life so that we can be awake and help others.

 So when we come down from the mountain of self-importance, down to reality of life’s true importance, we can go anywhere.
 Life will have no limitations and mind no limits.
-To know how life is important is to know how to extend practice into daily life.
+To know the real meaning of life’s importance is to know how to extend practice into daily life.
 In other words, we will know what to do and how to do it and will not wait for somebody else to do it for us.
 And we will not delude our self into believing that there is no need to do it.
-Knowing the importance of life, we will not waste time but instead find humility, patience, courtesy, energy, and clarity.
+Knowing the importance of life in the universal sense, we will not waste time but instead find humility, patience, courtesy, energy, and clarity.
 When these attributes become indelible in our character, we appreciate our inherent enlightenment.

 On the other hand, when our own personal life feels important, we will become careless, arrogant, foolish, and lazy, and act and speak without reflection.
 We risk becoming separate from people, and from life itself.